StamusNetworks/scirius/README.rst

 You can then install django and the dependencies ::

- pip install django django-tables2 South GitPython pyinotify daemon Pygments django-bootstrap3 requests django-revproxy
+ pip install django django-tables2 South GitPython pyinotify daemon Pygments django-bootstrap3 requests django-revproxy psutil

 It has been reported that on some Debian system forcing a recent GitPython is required ::